 Gross-Motor Activities give kids the opportunity to use their muscles – and their imaginations – as they engage in fun, healthy exercises, such as running, jumping, climbing and dancing.

-help improve small-muscle development and eye-hand coordination.
+Fine-Motor Activities help improve small-muscle development and eye-hand coordination.
 Some common items found in the fine-motor/manipulative area include puzzles, beads and laces, pegboards, crayons, scissors.
+Improving fine motor skills will help students strengthen and gain coordination of the pencil grasp as they learn to write.

 Art Activities help children to creatively express their thoughts and feelings.
 They reinforce fine-motor skills and concept development in areas such as colors, shapes and size relationships.

-Music Activities promote listening skills, creative expression, and social skills.
+Music Activities promote listening skills, creative expression, and social skills while developing gross motor skills.

 Science Activities offer hands-on opportunities for observation, exploration, investigation, making predictions, and experimentation.